 Damages You Could Recover in an Ohio Pedestrian Accident Case

-An insurance claim or lawsuit allows the accident victim to pursue compensation based on the injuries they suffered, which can vary widely in type and value.
-However, common examples of recoverable damages include:
+An insurance claim or lawsuit allows the accident victim to pursue compensation based on their injuries, which can vary widely in type and value.
+However, common examples of recoverable compensatory damages include:

 - Medical bills and all related expenses